TheLuckyCoder/FamilyPhotosServer/README.md

 - **SERVER_PORT**: The port the server should listen on
 - **DATABASE_URL** (eg: postgres://username:password@localhost/database?sslmode=disable)
 - **STORAGE_PATH**: The path to the folder where the photos will be stored
-- THUMBNAIL_PATH: Alternative storage path for photo thumbnails (this is useful for example when you want to store the photos on an HDD but the thumbnails on an SSD so that they load faster) [default: in STORAGE_PATH/.thumbnail]
+- PREVIEWS_PATH: Alternative storage path for photo previews (this is useful for example when you want to store the photos on an HDD but the previes on an SSD so that they load faster) [default: in STORAGE_PATH/.preview]
 - SCAN_NEW_FILES: Scan the storage for external changes at startup [default: true]
-- GENERATE_THUMBNAILS_BACKGROUND: Generate thumbnails for all photos on background thread (on startup), as opposed to only lazily generating when needed [default: false]
+- GENERATE_PREVIEWS_BACKGROUND: Generate previews for all photos on background thread (on startup), as opposed to only lazily generating when needed [default: false]
 - RUST_LOG: Specifies the log level, it's recommended to set it to info [default: none]

 ### Creating user accounts